wizardoncouch/genie.bak/README.md

 ```
 $ gulp
 ```
-> It will open a browser to display the webpage.
+> It will open a browser to display the webpage and will automatically reload everytime you make changes in your `scss`,`js`, and `html`.

 ## Adding package